oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6200_series/6228_size/140_mm_id_250_mm_od_42_mm_depth/part/readme.md

-# Hardware Bearing 6200 Series 6228 Size 140 mm Id 250 mm Od 42 mm Depth
+# Hardware Bearing 6200 Series 6228 Size 140 mm ID 250 mm OD 42 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base